- This event has passed.

 Engku Iman, b.
 1990, Kuala Lumpur, Malaysia

-Engku Iman is in your face sardonic in taking on local cultural ironies, paradoxes and colloquialisms.
+Engku Iman is in your face sardonic in taking on local cultural ironies, paradoxes, and colloquialisms.
 At just 4 years old Iman began drawing, only taking art seriously enough to consider herself a professional artist after studying architecture in 2011.
-It was then when Iman vowed not to contribute to urbanising her native city by becoming an architect but to be the architect of her own future as an artist.
+It was then when Iman vowed not to contribute to urbanizing her native city by becoming an architect but to be the architect of her own future as an artist.
 She felt that in the Kuala Lumpur metropolis, there was a distinct need for more art parks and not more high rise buildings.

 Iman uses her mostly monochromatic illustrations to provoke the viewer to a certain interpretation.
 Her chosen topic can often be an everyday, household scene, something everyone might find familiar or an image created to represent an important subject that the artist believes in strongly.
 Either way, her canny communications skills through her chosen medium are sharp, witty, amusing and extremely engaging despite the void of texture, or palette.